AusDTO/gov-au-ui-kit/CONTRIBUTING.md

 Let us know by [raising an issue](#submitting-an-issue).

 **Have a suggestion for a new feature?**
-If you can reach us on Slack, visit us in #govau-guide and let us know.
+If you can reach us on Slack, visit us in #guides-uikit and let us know.
 If you're not on Slack, that's fine, just [open an issue](#submitting-an-issue)

 If your suggestion is not already in our roadmap, we'll probably suggest that you make a fork of our repo and then [open a pull request](submitting-a-pr) so that we can review your changes or additions and hopefully merge them in.